My last post at least explains my absence. I also promised an explanation. Here is the story.

 In mid-July, I started to notice my right elbow was aching on a daily basis.
 I was attributing that to the extra work load and thought I just needed to build up arm strength.
 My thinking was wrong.
 Two month later, in mid-September, the pain had gotten worse and was causing problems in my forearm due to the muscles getting pulled.
 My employer sent me to a doctor for a evaluation.
 I had developed tendonitis, also known as "tennis elbow".
 Two weeks of therapy and lighter work duty were prescribed.
 I seemed to have made a recovery after that and continued with the lifting exercises, as well as doing my job.

 The lifting continued until mid-December, when it seemed I was at a point of diminishing returns with the therapy.
 It was then I stopped.
 Two months later, in mid-February 2004, the pain in the elbow and forearm came back, plus now I was feeling numbness in the ring and end fingers on my right hand.
 Back to the doctor; this time two week of doing absolutely nothing with a follow-up examination at the end of it.
-At that exam, on February 26, the damage was done.
+At that exam, on February 24 (corrected from the 26), the damage was done.
 I was diagnosed with a mild but permanent case of tendonitis.
 The restrictions place on activities by the doctor meant not only could I no longer work for my employer, but that any kind of job involving manual labor was now out of the question.

 How ironic that the date of the exam was the day before Ash Wednesday of 2004.
 It has seemed it has been Lent for me ever since.
 I was placed on worker's compensation; and with the help of two people assigned to my case, I began looking for new work.